d6y/lift-cookbook/docs/0250-REST/0100-Sitemap-with-Snippets.md

-Sitemap with Snippets
+Google Sitemap
 ====================================

 Problem
 -------

-You want to make a Sitemap (e.g. for Google) using Lift's rendering capabilities.
+You want to make a Google Sitemap using Lift's rendering capabilities.

 Solution
 --------

-Simply create a file (e.g. sitemap.html) in your webapp/-folder with a valid XML-Sitemap markup.
+Simply create a file (e.g. `sitemap.html`) in your `webapp` folder with a valid XML-Sitemap markup:

 ```
 <?xml version="1.0" encoding="utf-8" ?>